Lower back view of the JBL Xtreme 2 speaker, showing the closed USB ports door.

 With the speaker paired and playing, press the minus shaped Volume Down button to decrease its audio output level.
 Press the plus shaped Volume Up button to increase audio output.

-Note that these loudness controls have no effect when the speaker is not paired.
+Note that these loudness controls have no effect when the speaker has no connection.
 Also, the volume setting may change from paired device to paired device.
 That is, each paired device remembers its own volume setting.
-So you might need to re set the sound output when you unpair the speaker from one source device and pair it to another.
+So you might need to re set the sound output when you pair the JBL Xtreme 2 to another device.

-Play-Pause, Voice Assistant Button
+The Play-Pause, Voice Assistant Button

 How to Stop and Start Audio Playback